 It’s fair to say that brands are particular.
-When their names adorn something the details have to be just right, from the logo to the fonts to the colors.
-The last of those three can be tricky.
-With a wide array of shades and vibrancy, it’s not always a simple thing to match the colors of a digital image in an efficient way—unless you have access to extended gamut printing.
+When their names adorn something the details have to be just right, from the logo to the fonts and colors.
+The last of these three can be tricky.
+With a wide array of shades and vibrancy, it’s not always a simple thing to match the hues of a digital image in an efficient way—unless you have access to extended gamut printing.

 Achieving consistent and vibrant color historically required brand owners to specific spot colors, adding to overall packaging cost.
 With the new extended gamut (EG) color formulas, printers can reach more than 90% of Pantone Matching System (PMS) colors with greater accuracy than the conventional four-color process.
 Many brand owners narrow the allowable color shift from the spot color standard to a ΔE of <=2.8, which can be realized on 76% of EG colors.

 Extended gamut printing, sometimes referred to as expanded gamut printing, features the run of CMYK (a.k.a. four-color process) plus green, orange, and violet.
 Although extended gamut printing has been around for decades, what is relatively new is the Pantone EG Color Guide that now gives the industry a clear standard to follow.
 As a result, printing companies have found great success matching colors with the extended gamut.

 Here’s what you need to know about extended gamut printing.

 Extended gamut printing presents advantages for printers and customers alike, mostly as a more efficient alternative to printing with spot colors.

 When printing with spot colors, printers have to specially formulate inks to match digital files.
 Some brands prefer it because it gives them more color control, but it’s a time-consuming process.
 In addition to mixing inks, the printer has to get up to color between each run.
 This leads to excess inks and printed waste, as well.